atlassian/data-center-helm-charts/docs/docs/containers/CONFLUENCE.md

    The time-to-live for cluster packets.
 Primarily of use in multicast clusters.

+* `ATL_CLUSTER_INTERFACE`

+   The network interface Confluence will use to communicate between nodes.
+Auto-detected by default.
+   [Override interface](https://confluence.atlassian.com/doc/data-center-troubleshooting-203618.html#DataCenterTroubleshooting-Changemulticastinterface) if Confluence has selected the wrong one.

 ##### AWS cluster settings

    The following should be populated from the AWS environment.